Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: A brief overview of GPDs

 These concerns were recently addressed in some detail in Ref.~\cite{Lorce:2025oot}, which argues that none of the objections raised truly invalidate the mechanical picture.
 It is pointed out that the EMT is a fundamental local field-theoretic operator, not requiring a kinetic-theory justification, and that negative pressures are not exotic but necessary for stable, self-bound systems.
 The case of atomic systems is understood to be qualitatively different, since long-range electromagnetic interactions fundamentally alter the asymptotics of the EMT distributions and lead to different signs of the $D$-term form factor.

 Recent years have seen significant experimental advances in mapping the proton’s internal pressure distribution.
 The pioneering CLAS measurements at JLab \cite{Burkert:2018bqq} provided the first extraction of the $D$-term form factor, suggesting a pattern of strong repulsive pressure near the proton core balanced by confining negative pressure at larger radii.
-Subsequent re-analyses~\cite{Kumericki:2019ddg} highlighted the possible model dependence of this extraction, underscoring the need for higher precision and extended kinematic coverage.
-Complementary measurements, along with forthcoming programs at the future EIC and EicC, are expected to provide decisive constraints on the $D$-term, enabling a reliable empirical determination of the quark and gluon pressure distributions within the proton.
+Subsequent re-analyses~\cite{Kumericki:2019ddg} highlighted the possible model dependence of this extraction, underscoring the need for higher precision and extended kinematic coverage. { Extending the lever arms in $Q^2$ and $t$ is particularly crucial, allowing for a more refined interpretation of the subtraction constant in terms of evolution, higher-order and higher-twist effects~\cite{Dutrieux:2021nlz, Dutrieux:2024bgc,Martinez-Fernandez:2025rcg,Martinez-Fernandez:2025jvk}, while probing the $D$-term on other targets and with different processes will help with the flavor decomposition.
+Consequently, } complementary measurements, along with forthcoming programs at the future EIC and EicC, are expected to provide {stronger} constraints on the $D$-term, enabling {a more reliable} empirical determination of the quark and gluon pressure distributions within the proton.

 GFFs of the pion are of particular interest, as the pion is the (pseudo-)Goldstone boson associated with spontaneously broken chiral symmetry of the strong interaction.
 While the pion GFFs are theoretically well constrained within chiral perturbation theory~\cite{Donoghue:1991qv}, their experimental determination remains a challenging task.
 To access the pion GPDs, in Ref.~\cite{Amrath:2008vx} it was suggested to study the exclusive process $\gamma^* p \to \pi^+ n$, in the kinematic region dominated by the off-shell pion pole (so-called Sullivan process).
 Although the total cross section at JLab 12~GeV was estimated to be too small~\cite{Amrath:2008vx}, more recent studies have revisited this reaction for future EIC and EicC facilities, emphasizing the impact of the NLO contributions~\cite{Chavez:2021koz,Bhattacharya:2017bvs}.
 Complimentarily, in Ref.~\cite{Kumano:2017lhr} the pion GFFs were extracted by employing the crossing relation between GPDs and GDAs, using the Belle data $\gamma^*\gamma\to\pi^0\pi^0$~\cite{Belle:2015oin}.
 Very recently, Ref.~\cite{Hatta:2025ryj} proposed accessing the pion’s gluon GFFs through the Sullivan process in near-threshold quarkonium production and discussed its feasibility at JLab and future EIC experiments.